 [insert staff member name]

 [insert staff member role]

 (on behalf of the Approved Provider)

-Please note: this for will be kept with your individual staff record.
+Please note: this form will be kept with your indi vidual staff record.

-[Service Name] ··
+[Service Name]

-Acknowledgement of eading the Privacy and Confidentiality Policy
+Acknowledgement of reading the Privacy and Co nfidentiality Policy

-l, , have received and read the
+I, , have received and read the service's Privacy and

-onfidentiality Policy and understand my responsibilities in relation to the collection, storage, use personal and health information and the requirements for the handling of personal and health in this policy.
+Confidentiality Policy and understand my respon sibilities in relation to the collection, storage, use, disclosure, disposal of ments for the handling of personal and health information, as set out in

+this policy.

 Signature:

-Date:
+Date